Olamipostarz/Foodpanda-Sales-Customer-Retention-Dashboard/README.md

-# 📊FOODPANDA REVENUE & SALES PERFORMANCE DASHBOARD
+# FOODPANDA REVENUE & SALES PERFORMANCE DASHBOARD

-# 📌Project Overview
+# 📊Project Overview
 This project presents a comprehensive Business Intelligence analysis of Foodpanda’s operations, focusing on revenue performance, customer engagement, and sales trends.

 The dashboard transforms raw data into actionable insights to support better decision-making in areas like customer retention, delivery performance, and revenue growth.